kalyanqa4/qrystal_e2e/README.md

 # VoipFuture E2E Test Automation Project

 This project is an End-to-End (E2E) test automation framework for the VoipFuture application, developed using Selenium WebDriver with Java, TestNG, and Maven.
-It focuses on automating the testing of various functionalities related to the Alias Name feature in the VoipFuture application.
+It focuses on automating the testing of various functionalities related to the Alias Name feature in the Qrystal application.

 ## Table of Contents
 - [Project Structure](#project-structure)